andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

-If you read it left-to-right, we start with our function `f`, and we map it over our first value `fa: t('a)`, so now we have a wrapped function, which we apply to our `fb`, and so on.
-The two things below are the same thing - one just uses infix operators, and the other uses normal named functions:
+If you read it left-to-right, we start with our function `f`, and we map it over our first value `fa: t('a)`, so now we have a wrapped function, which we apply to our `fb: t('b)`, and so on.
+The two things below are the same thing
+- one just uses infix operators, and the other uses normal named functions:

 ```ocaml
 let _ = f <$> fa <*> fb <*> fc;